-Thanks to an internal connection, Whittaker was introduced to LiveView Technologies who deployed a single Omni unit mounted on a mobile trailer that was set up in less than 30 minutes.
-It required no construction, heavy installation, or hardwire connections.
+Thanks to an internal connection, Whittaker was introduced to LiveView Technologies who deployed a single Omni unit mounted on a mobile trailer that was set up in minutes.
+It required no construction, heavy setup, or hardwire connections.
 Instead, the camera is mounted on a 22-foot mast, powered through solar panels, connects wirelessly through cellular connectivity, and has full views of the garden.
 The live feed from the camera can be accessed at any time from any device.

 The gardens have been a different place since the camera was deployed.
-According to Whittaker, there have been zero thefts or trespassers since the camera was installed.
+According to Whittaker, there have been zero thefts or trespassers since the camera was set up.
 “Having the camera gives a sense of security to our gardeners while they are at the location,” Whittaker said.